halildurmus/win32/website/docs/advanced/leak-tracking.md

 | [`diagnosticCalloc`][diagnosticCalloc] | ✓             | retains tracking                   |
 | [`diagnosticMalloc`][diagnosticMalloc] | ✗             | retains tracking                   |

-**Adaptive allocators** are the right default for application code.
-They participate in leak tracking in **debug** and **profile** builds and disappear entirely in **release** builds.
+**Adaptive allocators** are the right default for most code They participate in leak tracking in **debug** and **profile** builds and disappear entirely in **release** builds, so there is no overhead.

-**Diagnostic allocators** retain tracking regardless of build mode.
-Use them only when you need to investigate leaks that reproduce exclusively in **release** builds — they introduce measurable overhead and should not be used as general-purpose allocators.
+**Diagnostic allocators** retain tracking in all build modes.
+Use them only when you need to investigate leaks that reproduce exclusively in **release** builds — they carry measurable overhead and are not suitable as general-purpose allocators.

 ## Enabling Tracking

-Leak tracking **must be explicitly enabled** before any allocations you want to track are made.
-Allocations performed before tracking is enabled are not retroactively recorded.
+Importing `package:ffi_leak_tracker` and using its allocators does not automatically start tracking.
+This lets you control exactly when tracking is active and avoid recording allocations you don't care about.

 ### Globally

-Call [`LeakTracker.enable()`][enable] early in your program to enable tracking for the entire runtime:
+Call [`LeakTracker.enable()`][enable] early in your program to enable tracking for the entire process lifetime:

 ```dart
 void main() {